Nominal Type Theory by Nullary Internal Parametricity: Introduction

-Nominal pattern matching can be recovered via an extended version of the nullary SRP: the Structure Abstraction Principle (SAP), as we call it.
-The SAP expresses that the nullary bridge former $\aint \multimap {-}$ commutes with every type former in a specific way, including (1) standard type formers, (2) the $\nm$ type (3) nominal data types.
+Nominal pattern matching can be indirectly recovered via an extended version of the nullary SRP: the Structure Abstraction Principle (SAP), as we call it.
+The SAP expresses that the nullary bridge type former $\aint \multimap {-}$ commutes with every type former in a specific way, including (1) standard type formers, (2) the $\nm$ type and (3) nominal data types.
 For standard type formers, the SAP asserts that name abstraction commutes as one might expect, e.g.\ $(\aint \multimap A \to B) \simeq ((\aint \multimap A) \to (\aint \multimap B))$.
-However, for $\nm$, the SAP asserts that $(\aint \multimap \nm) \simeq 1 + \nm$, which can be proved by name induction.
+For $\nm$, the SAP asserts that $(\aint \multimap \nm) \simeq 1 + \nm$, which can be proved by name induction.
 The SAP also holds for nominal data types.
-For example, the SAP at the $\Ltm$ nominal data type asserts that that there is an equivalence $e$ between $\aint \multimap \Ltm$ and the following data type.
+For example, the SAP for $\Ltm$ asserts that there is an equivalence $e : (\aint \multimap \Ltm) \simeq \Ltm_1$ between $\aint \multimap \Ltm$ and the following data type (this was proved semantically by Hofmann~\cite{DBLP:conf/lics/Hofmann99}).
 Intuitively, it corresponds to $\Ltm$ terms with $\nm$-shaped holes and we say it ought to be the nullary parametricity translation of $\Ltm$.